OWLcracker/big-data/README.md

 [production example](#production-example--recommendations), which differs from the implemented prototype.
 The proposed architecture leverages cloud services to run the application in a scalable and fault-tolerant way, while keeping the costs at a reasonable level.
-This is due to the fact that the RAM- and CPU-intensive Spark cluster is only used for processing and preparing required aggregates and can be shut down once the data is prepared.
-For querying the data a single instance of Hive should be sufficient, because processing pre-aggregated data is relatively cheap and doesn't require the data to be stored in memory and the use of distributed computing.
+This is due to the fact that the RAM- and CPU-intensive cluster, which is used to run Spark, is only needed for processing and preparing required aggregates and can be shut down once the data is prepared.
+For querying the data a single instance of Hive should be sufficient, because processing pre-aggregated data is relatively cheap and doesn't require the data to be stored in memory and to be processed by the use of distributed computing.
 The data could be stored in EBS volumes, which are fault-tolerant and don't present an I/O-bottleneck for the application.

-The proposed architecture provides an elastically scalable, fault-tolerant and cost-efficient solution, which retains the visualization capabilities of Superset and the distirbuted data processing capabilities of Spark for the resource-intensive pre-processing.
+Therefore the proposed architecture provides an elastically scalable, fault-tolerant and cost-efficient solution, which retains the visualization capabilities of Superset and the distributed data processing capabilities of Spark for the resource-intensive pre-processing.